iRNA-COSI/APAeval/docs/templates/snakemake/README.md

 {Describe parameters needed by your METHOD.}

+{Describe the parameters for running different modes `--run_identification/`, `--run_quantification/`, `--run_differential`}

 ## Output & post-processing

 {Describe output files and postprocessing steps if necessary.}

 ## Notes

 {Notes about the METHOD.
-e.g. Did you have to adjust the method's soure code?
+e.g. Did you have to adjust the method's source code/recommended running instructions?
 }